Black Screen Test: Find Dead Pixels in 60 Seconds

 When should I test my new monitor or phone screen?

-Test immediately after unboxing, within 24 hours of purchase while still in the return window.
-Most retailers accept returns for dead pixels within 30 days.
-Test again after one week of use as some defects develop during the break-in period.
+Test immediately after unboxing, within 24 hours while in optimal return window.
+Most retailers (Best Buy, Amazon) accept returns for display defects within 30 days.
+Test again after one week—some defects develop during the break-in period as displays undergo thermal cycling.
+Early detection prevents being stuck with defective displays outside the return window where you'd face $200-800 repair costs.

 Test Your Display Now